profvjreddi/homepage/public/content/blog/phd-expectations.md

 The goal isn't to maximize your publication count.
 The goal is to produce work that's coherent, deep, and durable.
 Work that meaningfully advances the field.

-As I mentioned, I had fifteen papers and thought I was ready.
-My advisor saw that I couldn't yet articulate what tied them together or why it mattered.
-The count was irrelevant.
-What mattered was the vision.

 I would much rather see a student produce two or three substantial pieces of work than a longer list of incremental submissions.
 Depth compounds.
 Each deep piece of work builds expertise, reputation, and foundation for what comes next.
 A scattershot of shallow papers doesn't build anything.

 This doesn't mean moving slowly for its own sake.
 It means investing the time to do things right.
 When a paper is ready, you'll know.
 So will your advisor.

-## The Advisor-Student Relationship

-This post has focused mostly on what's expected of students.
-But the relationship goes both ways.

-You should expect your advisor to be available for substantive discussions.
-To give you honest feedback about where you stand.
-To advocate for you when you're ready.
-To help you understand the landscape of the field and develop taste for what problems matter.

-If you're not getting these things, that's worth raising.
-Advisors aren't perfect.
-They have competing demands, limited time, and blind spots.
-But they should be engaged in your development.

-The flip side is that your advisor has context you don't.
-They've seen students succeed and fail.
-They understand patterns in the field that aren't obvious from inside a single project.
-When they push back on something, it's worth asking why before dismissing it.

-The best advising relationships are genuine partnerships.
-The student drives, and the advisor guides.
-Both parties communicate honestly.
-Problems get raised early, before they become crises.
-There's mutual respect and shared investment in the outcome.

-This doesn't happen automatically.
-It takes effort from both sides.
-But when it works, it's one of the most formative relationships of a research career.

 ## Getting There